|Work Location:||Various City-Parish Departments|

 |KNOWLEDGE, SKILLS, AND ABILITIES|

-Knowledge of the occupational hazards and safety precautions necessary in the construction, mechanical, or electrical trades.
+Knowledge of the occupational hazards and safety precautions of the trade.

-Ability to establish and maintain productive working relationships with coworkers, superiors, and others.
+Ability to establish and maintain effective working relationships with superiors and other employees.

 Ability to apply good work habits such as punctuality, reliability, preciseness, and dependability in order to effectively complete assigned tasks and contribute to the smooth operation of the department and division.|